 - Chase Sapphire Reserve (1 point=1.5 cents): $300

-The Chase travel portal is powered by Expedia.
-The travel redemption bonus applies to any travel offer found on Expedia.
-This includes flights, hotels, rental cars, cruises, and guided tours.
+Expedia powers the Chase travel portal.
+The travel redemption bonus applies to any travel offer found on Expedia, including flights, hotels, rental cars, cruises, and guided tours.

 1:1 Point Transfers

 There are currently several Chase travel partners you can transfer your points on a 1:1 basis in 1,000-point increments.
 You will have the most success by transferring points to the airline partners, and air miles are almost always worth more than hotel points.
 Having flexible travel dates and being able to fly.